 - 8.540.2.A.
-All PDN services shall be prior authorized by the Department's Utilization Review Contractor (URC). - 8.540.2.B.
+PDN services do not require prior authorization. - 8.540.2.B.
 A pediatric client may be approved for up to 24 hours per day of PDN services if the client meets the URC medical necessity criteria.
 PDN for pediatric clients is limited to the hours determined medically necessary by the URC pursuant to Section 8.540.4.A, as applicable. - 1.
 The URC shall determine the number of appropriate pediatric PDN hours by considering age, stability, need for frequent suctioning and the ability to manage the tracheostomy. - 2.
 The URC shall consult with the Home Health Agency and the attending physician or primary care physician, to provide medical case management with the goal of resolving the problem that precipitated the need for extended PDN care of more than 16 hours.